goulce01/Data-Visualization-Project/README.md

 # 120 Years of Olympic History
+## Analysis by Brooke Moseley and Celia Gould

 ### This is a historical dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.